commitgcp/customer-onboarding-automation/tutorial.md

 **Tip**: Click the copy button on the side of the code box and paste the command in the Cloud Shell terminal to run it.

 You must provide project IDs as arguments to the script, as shown above.
 To find a project ID, in the GCP Console, in the top toolbar, left of the search bar, click the dropdown menu and find your project name.
 Its project ID should be next to its name (these are often the same, but not always).
 Save these project IDs for the next step!
+If you need help, look at the README.md in the GitHub repository for a picture that shows where to find this.

 Click "Next" when you've finished.